Switch Girl!!: Television drama

-Switch Girl!! was adapted into a television drama series, which was broadcast on Fuji TV Two from 24 December 2011 to 18 February 2012.
-The series stars Mariya Nishiuchi as Nika and Renn Kiriyama as Arata.
-The theme song for the series is "Love Brick" by Nana Mizuki.
+Switch Girl!! was adapted into a Japanese television drama, which was broadcast on Fuji TV Two from 24 December 2011 to 18 February 2012.
+It stars Mariya Nishiuchi as Nika and Renn Kiriyama as Arata.
+The theme song for the drama is "Love Brick" by Nana Mizuki.

 A second season titled Switch Girl!!
 2 aired on Fuji TV Two from 7 December 2012 to 25 January 2013.
 The theme song is "Happy Go Round" by Nana Mizuki.

 Part of the first season was screened at Japan Expo 2012 in Paris to promote the home release for regional French audiences.
 Mariya Nishiuchi, who stars as Nika, appeared as a guest during the event.
 In 2020, AsianCrush acquired the English distribution rights for the first season.
-The drama received negative reviews.